AHC Video Collection stacks

 Productions Concerning our Local Community

 Our collection also includes video recordings produced by government agencies and nonprofit groups to inform the public.
 We have, for instance, videos produced by the local Police Department and Bat Conservation International.
 In addition, the collection contains videos produced for pure entertainment by local individuals or groups.
-All of these videos produced to educate or entertain are listed on the Austin Public Library's online catalog.
+All of these videos produced to educate or entertain are listed on the Austin Public Library's online catalog (use the search bar at the top of this page).